trys/trysv4/content/blog/next-server-actions.md

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 4 - Slide 2.jpg"
 		alt=""
 		loading="lazy"
 	/>
 	<figcaption>
 		<p>Up until now, all our Server Action forms have been server components, and haven't required any client-side state or hooks.
 That's going to change in this example.
 Although it's possible to handle error checking with server components, we're going to use the new <code>useFormState</code> hook imported not from Next, but from <code>react-dom</code>.
-For this reason, I like to explicitely mark a file with a 'use client' directive.</p>
+You need to mark the file with a <code>'use&nbsp;client'</code> directive.</p>
 		<p>This hook takes in the Server Action import, and some default state in the shape of an object.
 It returns an array with a the reactive state, and a new embellished Server Action.
 These can then be applied to the form and used to render error messages.</p>
 	</figcaption>
 </figure>

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 4 - Slide 3.jpg"
 		alt=""
 		loading="lazy"